S.C. Ideal

 Sporting Clube Ideal is a Portuguese sports club from Ribeira Grande.

 The men's football team plays in the Portuguese District Championships, the fifth tier of Portuguese football.
-Throughout the 2010’s, they were arguably the most supported club in the island.
+Throughout the 2010s, they were arguably the most supported club in the island.
 The team was also promoted to the Campeonato de Portugal, then the third tier, for the 2015–16 season.